Fabeline/mountmaster/README.md

 ### ver 1.6.1
 - Bugfixes:
-    - Some default values were cleared on reset
+    - Some settings were cleared on reset
     - Fix for druid pet types

 ### ver 1.6.0